OndrejSlamecka/hmc/README.md

 client with a simple interface inspired by [billy](http://www.sheepfriends.com/index-page=billy.html).

-Warning: This program is unfinished, work is in progress.
-See TODO below for a list of key features missing.
+Warning: This program is in an early stage of development.

 Install
 -------